matrix-org/matrix-spec-proposals/proposals/2674-event-relationships.md

 ### Redactions

 Relations may be redacted like any other event.
-In the case of `m.reference` it removes the referencing event.

 The `m.relates_to`.`rel_type` and `m.relates_to`.`event_id` fields should
 be preserved over redactions, so that clients can distinguish redacted edits